avinashbabudonthu/core-java-practice/annotations/notes.md

 ## java.lang.annotation.Documented
 * When applied on specific element, that element should be documented by java doc tool
-* The @Documented annotation is used to signal to the JavaDoc tool that your custom annotation should be visible in the JavaDoc for classes using your custom annotation
+* The `@java.lang.annotation.Documented` annotation is used to signal to the JavaDoc tool that your custom annotation should be visible in the JavaDoc for classes using your custom annotation
 ```
 @java.lang.annotation.Documented
 public @interface MyAnnotation { ... }